On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Felix Finster for the fruitful discussions and the several advices and hints which helped me a lot in writing this paper.
-I am also grateful to my collegues, in particular Maximilian Jokel, Christoph Langer and Andreas Platzer for their interest in this work and the useful exchange of ideas.
+I am grateful to my colleagues, in particular Maximilian Jokel, Christoph Langer and Andreas Platzer, for their interest in this work and the useful exchange of ideas, and to anonymous referees whose comments and suggestions helped me to improve and clarify this manuscript.
 A final thank goes to a dear friend, Davide De Boni, for pointing out some unforgivable mistakes.